augnustin/i18n-node-yaml/README.md

   bar: Foo bar
 ```

 I can't find how this structure can be easily maintainable.
-[I already asked the question on SO](http://stackoverflow.com/questions/25664708/rails-i18n-separate-language-key-at-the-end-of-the-tree), without much success.
+[I already asked the question on SO](http://stackoverflow.com/questions/25664708/rails-i18n-separate-language-key-at-the-end-of-the-tree), without much success. :s

-Having translated myself several websites, I have always found super efficient to manage one file which would look like:
+Having translated myself several websites, I have always found super efficient to manage **one** file which would look like:

 ```
 # translations.yml